syncfusion-content/blazor-docs/blazor/diagram/commands.md

             new ShapeAnnotation() { Content = "Node1" } } },
         };
     }
-    Brings the specified bounds into the view port of the diagram private void BringIntoView()
+    //Brings the specified bounds into the view port of the diagram private void BringIntoView()
     {
     DiagramRect bound = new DiagramRect(950,650,500,500);